Review – Persona 3

 I have no idea if this will be a regular thing.
 Depends on how many demos come out on a weekly basis.
 In any case, enjoy this roundup of recent demos.

 SKATE – Jay tells me I’m not allowed to like this one because its name is SKATE.
 Also it is by EA.
 I don’t really give a damn.
 If you want to bury Tony Hawk into the ground, this is the way to do it.
 SKATE opts for a more realistic skating experience, without being too realistic.
 One joystick manages your body, the other the skatebaord itself.
 Most moves involve simple flicks of the joystick in various directions, in some facsimile of the motions for performing that trick on a real board.
 Grinds will vary depending on what angle you approach a rail from.
 Manuals require very gentle application of the stick.
-Execution is also critical – press X to gain speed, but press X hard and with a rhythm to gain even more speed. → Are you a bad enough dude to rescue the article?
+Execution is also critical – press X to gain speed, but press X hard and with a rhythm to gain even more speed. → Double your reading, double your fun.

 Review – Bioshock